solairen/docker_vagrant/.github/ISSUE_TEMPLATE/task.md

 ---
-name: Change request
+name: Task
-about: Suggest change of existing function
+about: New functionality suggestion
 title: ''
-labels: change request
+labels: task
 assignees: ''
 ---